gitter-badger/scalable-qa-with-docker/README.md

 _This clusters is configured to use a significant amount of resources.
 Current set up allocates 6 CPU and 6 GB of memory._

-Prerequisites
+####Prerequisites

-- Download [data.zip](https://goo.gl/bmZhor) and unzip, place in root of project
+- Download [data.zip](https://goo.gl/bmZhor) and unzip, place in root of this project
 - [Vagrant](https://www.vagrantup.com/) + [VirtualBox](https://www.virtualbox.org/)

-Given:
+####Given:

     $ git clone https://github.com/xebia/scalable-qa-with-docker.git
     $ cd scalable-qa-with-docker

-Download https://goo.gl/bmZhor and unzip, place in root of project.

-When:
+####When:

     $ vagrant up

-Then:

-    start building!

-It can take a while before services are started because docker is downloading images from the docker hub.
+####Then:

+You have to start services yourself with ```systemd```, a utility baked into CoreOs designed to stop, start and manage processes defined in [unit files](https://coreos.com/docs/launching-containers/launching/getting-started-with-systemd/), for example let's start jenkins:

+    $ sudo systemctl start jenkins

-Therefor you can follow the progress of services booting when logging on to a core, for example core-02.
+You can follow the progress of services booting when logging on to a core, for example core-01:

     $ vagrant ssh core-01
     $ journalctl -u jenkins.service -f